This function obtains pseudoabsences given a set of predictors.

 pseudoabsences is used in the SDM workflow to obtain pseudoabsences, a step necessary for

 most of the algorithms to run.
-We implemented three methods so far: "random", which is
+We implemented four methods: "random", which is

 built with the idea that pseudoabsences should be environmentally different from presences.
 Thus,